sn4k3/klipper-msla/README.md

     M117
 ```

+# 5. Final run

-3. Slice and run a print without the VAT to ensure everything is correct and working as it should.
+1. Slice and run a print without the VAT to ensure everything is correct and working as it should.
+2. Place a white papper on the screen to better observe the layer image.
-4. Double check if your fans and heaters are working properly.
+3. Double check if your fans and heaters are working properly.
+4. Test and observe the `PAUSE` and `PRINT_CANCEL` behaviour

+# 6. Finsh

+Have fun with open-source firmware and unlocked new printer!